RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/classification-markings.md

 ### Portion Marking Placement

-Portion markings should be placed at the top or top-left of the classified or controlled portion.
-Astro recommends using the tag version of portion marking if the markings are at a higher section or card level.
+Portion Markings should be placed at the top or top-left of the classified or controlled portion.
+Astro recommends using the tag version of Portion Marking if the markings are at a higher section or card level.
 For more in-line text portions or portions lower in the visual hierarchy of the User Interface, use the text-only version.

 ### Portion Marking Colors